 UBC has a current allocation of 194 chairs; 84 Tier 1 chairs and 110 Tier 2 chairs.
 UBC’s current utilization is 199 chairs; 79 Tier 1 chairs and 120 Tier 2 chairs.
 Tier I Chairs are seven-year positions, renewable once, targeted at experienced researchers who are world leaders in their fields.
 Tier II Chairs are five-year appointments, renewable once.
 They are targeted at exceptional emerging scholars who have the potential to lead in their fields.

-UBC has 20 flexible Chairs.
-Flexible chairs allow the university to change the tier or research area of a limited number of chair allocations.
-Ten moves are currently in use with another ten earmarked for future use in upcoming CRC round.
+UBC has 20 flexible allocations.
+This allows the university to change the tier or funding agency of a limited number of chair allocations.
+Thirteen moves are currently in use with another seven earmarked for future use in upcoming CRC round.